systers/PC-Prep-Kit/README.md

 or if you are using a tool like phpMyAdmin to manage your database, you can setup it up there too.

+#### Setting up api.ai for doctor chat module
+* Signup on api.ai with the same google project used for gmail login.
+* Create a new agent.
+* On the sidebar, click on the settings icon adjacent to the agent name.
+* Open Export and Import tab and select import from zip.
+* upload the malariaDoctor.zip file available in the repo.
+* get the client key from the console and replace it in settings.js file

-Once the database is setup, run the following command from the project directory.
+Once the database and the settings.json file is setup, run the following command from the project directory.

 ```
 $ npm start